4 Best Practice Tips for Estimating and Managing Construction Projects

 Best practices are aspirational, but don’t necessarily exist for any single industry or, for that matter, any single company.
 My experience is that these will vary based on a number of factors (e.g., by the size, scope and contract type of the project) and these “best” practices may even vary during the course of preparing for a project (i.e., as design and engineering progress from 30 to 60 to 90 percent complete).

 Upstream Oil & Gas (O&G) projects are planned and managed much differently than downstream O&G projects, for good reason.
 One major oil company will likely have a different approach for preparing for their projects than other major producers will have for theirs.
-A planning and estimating approach for a construction project planned two years from now will likely be much different than the planning and estimating approach for the same project when it’s three months away from starting.
+A planning and estimating approach for a construction project planned two years from now will likely be much different than the construction cost estimating approach for the same project when it’s three months away from starting.

 A mining contractor will look at a project differently than the mining owner/operator for whom they perform work.
 A mining owner/operator will approach a capital expansion project differently than the way that same owner/operator would manage the ongoing operation of an asset.